hanks/csv2esjson/README.md

 ```

 This is a docker based project, so all the dependencies are in the docker container,
-and you just need to run `make command` to control build processes.
+and you just need to run `make command` to control development processes.

 ## Development